 David Clark, Broadway World

-Laura Darrell is a a top vocalist and voice artist, having studied voice with tony-winner Victoria Clark and celebrity coach Edward Sayegh.
+Laura Darrell is also a top vocalist and voice artist, having studied voice with tony-winner Victoria Clark, Edward Sayegh, and Deric Rosenblatt.
 John Kander, the legendary composer of Cabaret and Chicago said:

 "Laura is one of the most gifted singing-actors it's ever been my priviledge to work with..."